sjovanovic974/mule-large-data-transport/README.md

 # 🐴 MuleSoft Chunked CSV Processor

-This MuleSoft flow reads large CSV files from a source SFTP server, processes them in **efficient batches of 2000 records**, transforms the content, and then writes the output to a **destination SFTP server** — all with **streaming enabled** to optimize performance and resource usage.
+This MuleSoft flow reads large CSV files from a source SFTP server, processes them in **efficient batches of 2000 records**, transforms the content, and then writes the output to a **destination SFTP server** — all with **streaming enabled** to optimize performance and resource usage and **preserving the original record order** throughout processing..

 ---